 As we take our first cautious steps towards the easing of the lockdown, it’s clear that the housing market is seen by the government as a key indicator of the underlying state of the economy.
 Yet, in just a few short weeks, it’s possible that a lot has changed.

-BLB Partner, Richard Bowater, said “While there’s clearly a hope that these steps by the government will release considerable pent-up demand, it’s equally clear that people are feeling far less financially secure than they were.
+BLB Partner, Stephen Bishop, said “While there’s clearly a hope that these steps by the government will release considerable pent-up demand, it’s equally clear that people are feeling far less financially secure than they were.
 I expect many are reassessing their priorities and for those who decide to proceed, we are likely to see a lot more negotiation over price.”

 It also remains to be seen whether obtaining a mortgage will be harder, particularly for those with a high loan to value ratio.
 The start of lockdown saw mortgage lenders withdrawing many of their fixed-rate deals.